akre54/backbone-d3/README.md

 ## Limitations

-The d3-backbone Adapter currently doesn't support attaching multiple views to a single element.
+The d3-backbone Adapter currently doesn't support undelegating all events from a view element.
 Ajax and history support are work-in-progress, and not yet fully implemented.
 Because of these limitations the following Backbone unit tests are expected to fail on Backbone 1.0.0:

- * Backbone.View: View: delegateEvents
  * Backbone.View: View: undelegateEvents
  * Backbone.View: Any tests with complex $el.is() tests
  * All Backbone.Router and Backbone.History